TapfererToaster/Grimorium-de-spiritum-mechanicus/Linux (System Administration).md

 # Go to the home directory
 $ cd

+# Go to the previous directory
+$ cd -
 ```
 - `ls`: "list"
   lists the content of a specific directory or your current directoy